Uruguay: Climate

 Located entirely within the southern temperate zone, Uruguay has a climate that is relatively mild and fairly uniform nationwide.
 According to the Köppen climate classification, most of the country has a humid subtropical climate (Cfa).
-Only in some spots of the Atlantic Coast and at the summit of the highest hills of the Cuchilla Grande the climate is oceanic (Cfb).
+Only in some spots of the Atlantic Coast and at the summit of the highest hills of the Cuchilla Grande is the climate oceanic (Cfb).

 The country experiences four seasons, with summer from December to March and winter from June to September.
 Seasonal variations are pronounced, but extremes in temperature are rare.
 Summers are tempered by winds off the Atlantic, and severe cold in winter is unknown.
 Although it never gets too cold, frosts occur every year during the winter months, and precipitation such as sleet and hail occur almost every winter, but snow is very rare; it does occur every couple of years at higher elevations, but almost always without accumulation.
 As would be expected with its abundance of water, high humidity and fog are common.

 The absence of mountains, which act as weather barriers, makes all locations vulnerable to high winds and rapid changes in weather as fronts or storms sweep across the country.
 These storms can be strong; they can bring squalls, hail, and sometimes even tornadoes.
 The country experiences extratropical cyclones but no tropical cyclones, due to the fact that the South Atlantic Ocean is rarely warm enough for their development.
 Both summer and winter weather may vary from day to day with the passing of storm fronts, where a hot northerly wind may occasionally be followed by a cold wind (pampero) from the Argentine Pampas.

 Even though both temperature and precipitation are quite uniform nationwide, there are considerable differences across the territory.
 The average annual temperature of the country is 17.5 C, ranging from 16 C in the southeast to 19 C in the northwest.
 Winter temperatures range from a daily average of 11 C in the south to 14 C in the north, while summer average daily temperatures range from 21 C in the southeast to 25 C in the northwest.
 The southeast is considerably cooler than the rest of the country, especially during spring, when the ocean with cold water after the winter cools down the temperature of the air and brings more humidity to that region.
 However, the south of the country receives less precipitation than the north.
 For example, Montevideo receives approximately 1100 mm of precipitation per year, while the city of Rivera in the northeast receives 1600 mm.
 The heaviest precipitation occurs during the autumn months, although more frequent rainy spells occur in winter.
 But periods of drought or excessive rain can occur anytime during the year.

 National extreme temperatures at sea level are 44 C in Paysandú city (20 January 1943) and Florida city (14 January 2022) and −11.0 C in Melo city (14 June 1967).